Ceslavas/Model_transfer_covid/README.md

 4. **Results Analysis:** Validates and tests the model on new data to assess its effectiveness.

 ## Requirements
-- Python 3.x (compatibility with other versions of Python is not guaranteed).
+- Python 3.9.13 (https://www.python.org/ftp/python/3.9.13/python-3.9.13-amd64.exe)  - compatibility with other versions of Python is not guaranteed.
 - Libraries:
   ```
   numpy